skip to Main Content

 • Exegetical Argument: The phrase “come together” translates the Greek word synerchomai, which means to physically assemble in one location.
 Paul’s entire correction hinges on this physical unity.
 The command to “wait for one another” (v.33) is nonsensical in an online setting where people log in at a set time.
 It is an instruction for a single physical gathering where the body acts as one.
 A virtual meeting cannot fulfill this command.

-Scriptural Foundation 6: The Authority to Administer Comes from the Lord through His Church
+Scriptural Foundation 6: The Authority to Administer Comes from the Lord through His assembly

 1 Corinthians 11:23: “For I received from the Lord what I also delivered to you…”

-• Exegetical Argument: Paul’s authority to instruct the Corinthians on the Supper came directly from the Lord, and he “delivered” this tradition to the church.
-This ordinance was entrusted to the church, under the oversight of the elders who guard the apostolic teaching.
-Therefore, the authority to administer the Supper is not independent; it is derivative.
-It flows from Christ, to the Apostles, to the established churches they founded, and is guarded by the elders of those churches.
-A self-appointed leader of an online group has no standing to administer a covenant meal for a body that is not a biblically recognized assembly.
+• Exegetical Argument: Paul’s authority to instruct the Corinthians on the Supper came directly from the Lord, and he “delivered” this tradition to the assembly.
+This ordinance was entrusted to the assembly, under the oversight of the elders who guard the apostolic teaching.
+Therefore, the authority to administer the Supper is not independent;3 it is derivative.
+It flows from Christ, to the Apostles, to the established assemblies they founded, and is guarded by the elders of those assemblies.
+A leader recognized only by an online group has no biblical standing to administer a covenant meal for a body that is not constituted as a true assembly according to Scripture.4

 Part 3: Interpreting Acts 2:42 Correctly: A Snapshot, Not the Entire Blueprint